lenasterg/buddypress-block-activity-stream-types-ls/readme.txt

 = I blocked a type but the filter still appears in my theme in the dropdown select box =

-Certain types are hardcoded into the theme file bp-default/activity/index.php - you may need to remove the html select option

-Some plugins may register the do_action( 'bp_activity_filter_options' ) - there is no way to filter these out automatically and may require editing the plugin's core files - remove the action hook.
+Certain types, which are created by plugins, use the actions 'bp_activity_filter_options', 'bp_group_activity_filter_options', 'bp_member_activity_filter_options' in order to plug themself  into the theme files - there is no way to filter these out automatically and may require editing the plugin's core files - remove the action hook.

 = I blocked a type but still see the old activity records =

-This plugin does not remove previous logged activity items - you'll need to manually delete these.
+This plugin does not remove previous logged activity items - you'll need to manually delete these, through the Activity administration page.

 = I want to block a certain blog on my network from sending activity stream updates =